newsuk/times-components/CONTRIBUTING.md

  terminal run `react-native run-[platform]`.
 This will allow you to develop in your storybook on a device or in an emulator.

-`npm run storybook:build` will output the built web storybook into an `out` folder that is synced to the `gh_pages` branch to demo the components in the web
+`npm run storybook:build` will output the built web storybook into the default `storybook-static` folder that is synced to the `gh_pages` branch to demo the components in the web

  `npm run prettier:diff` is used by the test script to enforce the code style at the CI level but can be run across all packages as a check too